-&lt;sup>3 "Summary of Climate Change Effects in the Columbia River Gorge National Scenic Area," Wozniak, October 8, 2019, pages 5-7.
+3 "Summary of Climate Change Effects in the Columbia River Gorge National Scenic Area," Wozniak, October 8, 2019, pages 5-7.

-&lt;sup>4 The IPCC defines resilience as "the ability of a social or ecological system to absorb disturbances while retaining the same basic structure and ways of functioning, the capacity of self-organization, and the capacity to adapt to stress and change."
+4 The IPCC defines resilience as "the ability of a social or ecological system to absorb disturbances while retaining the same basic structure and ways of functioning, the capacity of self-organization, and the capacity to adapt to stress and change."

-&lt;sup>5 The IPCC defines adaptation in this way: "In human systems, the process of adjustment to actual or expected climate and its effects, in order to moderate harm or exploit beneficial opportunities.
-In natural systems, the process of adjustment to actual climate and its effects; human intervention may facilitate adjustment to expected climate."
-Climate change adaptation actions typically include researching and understanding impacts, preparing for and adjusting to impacts, and employing sustainability concepts to achieve objectives or protect valued resources given expected changes.
+5 The IPCC defines adaptation in this way: "In human systems, the process of adjustment to actual or expected climate and its effects, in order to moderate harm or exploit beneficial opportunities.
+In natural systems, the process of change.
+In addition, the Gorge Commission engages in regional partnerships to improve implementation of the Plan's policies, while supporting landowner actions to protect and enhance resources vulnerable to climate change impacts.